Competing Bandits: The Perils of Exploration Under Competition: Conclusions

 Our results have two economic interpretations.
 The first is that they can be framed in terms of the classic inverted-U relationship between innovation and competition, where \innovation refers to the adoption of better bandit algorithms.
 Unlike other models in the literature, what prevents innovation is not its direct costs, but the short-term reputation consequences of exploration.
 The second interpretation concerns the role of data in the digital economy.
 We find that even a small initial disparity in data or reputation gets amplified under competition to a very substantial difference in the eventual market share.
 Thus, we endogenously obtain ``network effects" without explicitly baking them into the model, and elucidate the role of data as a barrier to entry.

 With this paper as a departure point, there are several exciting directions to explore.
-First, when the firms can set prices, they may be able to compensate early users for exploration, and potentially prevent the ``death spiral" effects.
-(Our paper zeroes in on competition between free, ad-supported platforms that primarily compete on quality.)
-Second, horizontally differentiated user preferences may help explain how competition may encourage specialization, \ie how the firms may \emph{learn to specialize} under competition.
-Third, while we focus on a stationary world, another well-motivated regime is ``continuous learning", when exploration continuously counteracts change.
-The economic story would be about competition between relatively mature firms. \footnote{One difficulty is that the ``bandit model" becomes considerably more complicated: there are many reasonable ways to deal with a continuously changing world, starting from \citet{DynamicMAB-colt08}, and the distinctions between better and worse algorithms are not as clear and well-established.}
+First, consider more than two competing firms.
+One could potentially interpret all but one firms as a "joint" bandit algorithm and thus reduce the situation to the two-firm case studied in this paper, but it is unclear how to characterize the behavior of this "joint algorithm" so that it nicely plugs back into our analyses.
+Second, the firms could acquire initial traffic by offering payments / discounts to early users, and more generally choose prices as a part of their overall strategy in the competition game.
+While strategic price setting is not included in our model, we do study the \emph{effects} of acquiring initial traffic (by varying the warm-start length $T_0$ in the \ExptsModel).
+Third, horizontally differentiated user preferences may help explain how competition may encourage specialization, \ie how the firms may \emph{learn to specialize} under competition.
+Fourth, while we focus on a stationary world, another well-motivated scenario is that exploration continuously counteracts change.
+The economic story here would be about competition between relatively mature firms.
+Finally, in some applications agents' immediate rewards are not quite aligned with their long-term satisfaction, and the firms' algorithms may strive to optimize the latter.
+However, such algorithms are much more difficult to design ``in isolation", and appear difficult to analyze in competition.